 Who Is The Best Paintballer In The World?

 According to multiple sources and current statistics, the best paintballer in the world is said to be Oliver Lang.
-Born in the United States and now 38 years old, he has won multiple awards and broken several records in the realm of professional paintball.
+Born in the United States on September 8 1982, he has won multiple awards and broken several records in the realm of professional paintball.

 By 2005, at only 22 years of age, Lang was awarded the “International Paintball Player of the Year” award.
 He has recorded the most wins in professional paintball, been named the best player on the best team in the history of pro paintball.